 The attorney’s fee for reckless driving generally will vary.
 Defendants can expect to find attorneys across the range of talent and expertise.
 Attorneys may charge as little as $100, or they may charge $5,000-$10,000, depending on the severity of the charge.
 To get a free quote, you can simply call the office of any attorney that you feel could do a good job of representing you on a reckless driving speeding case, and they will give you a free fee quote over the phone.

 If you've been charged with reckless driving in Virginia an attorney can help you avoid a criminal record, increased insurance rates and other impacts the charge can have on your life.
 Acting quickly can ensure that your attorney can build a proper defense for your case.
+Use our reckless driving sentence estimator to see our results for cases similar to yours.
 Call us at 804-835-5127 to see what we can do for you.